Alcatraz Federal Penitentiary: Escape attempts

 According to the prison's correctional officers, once a convict arrived on the Alcatraz wharf, his first thoughts were on how to leave.
 During its 29 years of operation, the penitentiary claimed that no prisoner successfully escaped.
 A total of 36 prisoners made 14 escape attempts, two men trying twice; 23 were caught, six were shot and killed during their escape, two drowned, and five are listed as "missing and presumed drowned".

 The first escape attempt was made on April 27, 1936, by Joseph Bowers, who was assigned to burn trash at the incinerator.
 He was scaling a chain link fence at the edge of the island when noticed.
 When he refused orders of the correctional officer located at the West Road guard tower to come down he was shot.
 He was seriously injured in the fall from over 15 m (50 ft) and consequently died.

 The second escape attempt was on December 16, 1937, by Theodore Cole and Ralph Roe.
 During their work assignment in one of the workshops, they cut the flat iron bars of the window and climbed into the bay.
 It was a stormy day and the sea was rough.
-They were thought dead by the prison authorities, who believed that they drowned in the bay and their bodies were swept out to sea.
+Though never found, prison authorities presumed them to have died, assuming they drowned in the bay and their bodies were swept out to sea.